martbetz/martbetz.github.io/terms-and-conditions.md

 </ul>
 <ul>
 <li>
-(as per the <a href="#privacy">Privacy Policy</a>) this website does not make use of cookies, and neither does any of its content; however, the author does reserve the right to use hyperlinks that direct to external sources
+(as per the <a href="#privacy">Privacy Policy</a>) this website does not make use of cookies, and neither does any of its content; however, the author does reserve the right to use hyperlinks that direct to external sources (all hyperlinks are non-affiliated)
 </li>
 </ul>
     <div id="terms-external">